Innovation and Sustainability Manager, Waterfront Toronto

 Blanca R. Perez is the General Manager of the Home and Business Energy Solutions team at Florida Power & Light.
 She is currently responsible for energy efficiency, field collections and meter reading.

-Previously, Mrs. Perez successfully led change management strategy and support for FPL’s $800 deployment of smart grid technologies, including 4.6 million smart meters.
+Previously, Mrs. Perez successfully led change management strategy and support for FPL’s $800 million deployment of smart grid technologies, including 4.6 million smart meters.

 She later established the function of change management as a shared service within FPL’s Customer Service business unit, increasing the business unit’s capacity for implementing change successfully.